Chemistry has been added to My Courses

 Methods of Assessment

-Alongside the exam grade, student certificates will also show if they have earned the practical skills endorsement.
-This is a pass/fail mark generated from their folio of practical work.
+Alongside the exam grade, student certificates will also show if they have achieved the Practical Endorsement.
+This is a pass/fail mark generated from their practical skills and portfolio of practical work.

 What Next?